 Some Woodpeckers also feed on the tree sap.
 Mainly, the sapsuckers drill through the woods and collect sap from the trunks.
 Acorn Woodpeckers and white-headed Woodpeckers also feed on the sap of trees.
 Arabian Woodpeckers and great spotted Woodpeckers are other categories that feed on tree sap.

 The Breeding Pattern of Woodpeckers

-Some woodpeckers also make nests in the bamboo forests.
+Some Woodpeckers also make nests in the bamboo forests.
 Some occupy the nests of termites and ants.
 In urban areas, they choose wooden utility poles to make their nests.
 However, wrynecks are unable to make their own nests.
 They need to find a premade nest to settle.
-Woodpecker usually collect wood pieces to make the nest.
+Woodpeckers usually collect wood pieces to make the nest.
 They make flooring with these wood pieces inside the hole.

 Woodpeckers need at least a month to drill a big enough hole to make the nest.

 More about Woodpeckers